CarlFlo/knut/README.md

 ## Usage

 Comments and variables can be defined this way in a normal txt file.
+> Note: A comment and variable cannot share the same line.
 ```
 ; This is a comment for the variable that is below it.
 ; It should provide a description or an example that helps the user